AreaLayer/bitcoin-ticket/README.md

 - Secure and decentralized way to buy and sell tickets
 - User-friendly interface for users
 - Non-KYC

+## How works?

+1. User creates a ticket
+2. User sends the ticket to the seller
+3. Seller receives the ticket and sends the ticket to the buyer
+4. Buyer receives the ticket and sends the ticket to the seller

 ## Futures Development